 Research Training Fellowships

-This year we are celebrating 40 years of our Research Training Fellowship scheme and have now funded 167 fellowships at a total value of over £11 million (almost £17 million in today’s terms).
+Our Research Training Fellowship scheme is more than 40 years old and we have now funded 170 fellowships at a total value of over £12 million (around £18.5 million in today’s terms).
 The charity is also proud to announce the latest recipients of its Research Training Fellowship programme:

 None of our work would be possible without the generosity of people who make donations, raise funds and take part in events, as well as our trust and corporate partners.